 To fix this, program the boat and the water to go to the front of the stage.

-This sprite is already programmed to go to the front, then go back 1 layer.
+Click the boat, this sprite is already programmed to go to the front, then go back one layer.

 Click the flag to test it out.